CMSgov/ab2d/Deploy/documentation/AB2D_Deployment_Production.md

       24/7
       ```

-   1. Configure the "On Call" rotation as follows
+   1. Configure the "On Escalation" rotation as follows

       - **Shift name:** Standard Shift